Millionsfrost/N.Y.A-NSFW-Modlist-Skyrim/N.Y.A-Skyrim-NSFW.md

 Currently used version of Better Third Person Selection is 0.6.0.
 It was reported by some people that it can cause issues with Faster HDT-SMP and end up crashing the game on loading screens.
 If you experience such issues, please revert the Mod back to 0.5.9 and message me so i can think about using 0.5.9 in general for the List.
 Also send Crash Reports if you crash ONLY ON THE SAME SPOT more then twice. https://www.skyrimcrashdecoder.com/ Can be used to analyze Crash Reports but sometimes spits out nonsense Mods, so beware.

+#### WARNING

+If your Sexlab+ doesnt get started correct via MCM Recorder, ignore it and do it manually afterwads yourself.
+Just open it in MCM and click Install.
+Also activate "Disable Victim Controls" and disable "Auto Advance Stages".

 NOTE: DO NOT USE VANILLA as A START